School of Economic, Political and Policy Sciences

 FIN 4080 Finance Internship

-A community engagement experience is required; the student has the option of zero or 3 semester credit hours, depending on the particular experience, and preference for additional electives.
+A community engagement experience is required, with registration in one of the courses below.
+Depending on the service and preference for additional electives, the student has the option of zero or 3 semester credit hours.

 or ENTP 4340 Social Sector Entrepreneurship and Community Engagement